Pendle Yield Tokenisation Guide

 The Standardised Yield Wrapper

-The SY wrapper is the foundation of Pendle's tokenisation system.
-It normalises different yield-bearing assets — stETH, aUSDC, GLP, sDAI — into a common ERC-5115 interface that Pendle's smart contracts can process uniformly.
-When you deposit a yield-bearing asset into Pendle, it is first wrapped into an SY token.
-This wrapper tracks the exchange rate between the yield-bearing asset and its underlying base asset, enabling Pendle to accurately calculate and distribute yield to YT holders.
-Each SY wrapper is specific to one yield-bearing asset and does not alter the underlying yield mechanics.
+The SY wrapper is the foundation of Pendle's system.
+It takes different yield-bearing assets — stETH, aUSDC, GLP, sDAI — and wraps them into a common format (ERC-5115) so Pendle can handle them all the same way.
+When you deposit into Pendle, your asset is first wrapped into an SY token.
+This wrapper tracks how much your yield-bearing asset is worth relative to its base asset, which lets Pendle calculate how much yield to send to YT holders.
+Each SY wrapper covers one specific asset and does not change how the underlying yield works.

 The PT and YT Splitting Process